 Once you’ve assessed the candidate CVs and identified those with potential, you’ll need to meet them in person to determine whether you can add value to one another’s growth and development.
 Situational interview questions are a tried and tested way of doing this.

-The standard hiring process can typically contain two types of interview—behavioural and situational.
+The standard hiring process can typically contain two types of interview questions—behavioural and situational.
 Each type is designed to probe the candidate to test various character traits, technical skills and soft skills.

 In a behavioural interview, questions are used to assess how candidates behaved in past work situation and will give an insight into how they might behave at your company when faced with a similar situation.

-A situational interview uses questions based on hypothetical ‘what if’ future situations.
+A situational interview uses hypothetical interview questions: 'what if’ future situations.
 They help determine how a candidate would handle difficult situations in the work place and unearth the character traits of great employees.

 Typically, your second round interview questions will be more situation-based, where the first round will be dedicated to covering the basics and getting to know your candidate.